AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 **View topics based on conditional filters**If you have applied any conditions on a topic, a filter icon is displayed on the right of the topic.
 When you hover your pointer over a filter icon, you are shown the applied condition and its attribute value.

-**Options menu in the Layout view**
+**Options menu in the layout view**

 In addition to organizing topics in the map file, you can also perform the following actions using the Options menu available for an element in the Layout view:

 ![](images/map-editor-options-menu.png){width="650" align="left"}

 -   **Add**: You can choose to add a new topic or an empty reference from the Map Editor:
-    -   **Empty Reference**: This option allows you to add an empty reference in your DITA map.
+    -   **Empty reference**: This option allows you to add an empty reference in your DITA map.
 You can double-click the inserted empty reference later and add the Topic details.
 For more details, see the [Create a topic](web-editor-features.md#id228ICI0105U) in the Web Editor.
-    -   **New Topic**: When you choose to create a new topic from the menu, you get the Create New Topic dialog.
+    -   **New topic**: When you choose to create a new topic from the menu, you get the Create New Topic dialog.
 In the Create New Topic dialog, provide the required details and click Create.
 For more details, see the [Create a topic](web-editor-features.md#id228ICI0105U) in the Web Editor.
 -   **Move**: You can choose to move a topic up/down/right/left in the hierarchy.You can also drag-and-drop a topic or a map from the repository panel to the map opened in the Map Editor.
 -   **Undo**: Undo the last operation in the Layout view.
 -   **Redo**: Redo the last operation in the Layout view.